Yusef Lateef

 Yusef Abdul Lateef (born William Emanuel Huddleston; October 9, 1920 – December 23, 2013) was an American jazz multi-instrumentalist, composer, and prominent figure among the Ahmadiyya Community in the United States.

-Although Lateef's main instruments were the tenor saxophone and flute, he also played oboe and bassoon, both rare in jazz, and non-western instruments such as the bamboo flute, shenai, shofar, xun, arghul and koto.
+Although Lateef's main instruments were the tenor saxophone and flute, he also played oboe and bassoon, both rare in jazz, and non-western instruments such as the bamboo flute, shehnai, shofar, xun, arghul and koto.
 He is known for having been an innovator in the blending of jazz with "Eastern" music.
 Peter Keepnews, in his New York Times obituary of Lateef, wrote that the musician "played world music before world music had a name".

 Lateef's books included two novellas titled A Night in the Garden of Love and Another Avenue, the short story collections Spheres and Rain Shapes, and his autobiography, The Gentle Giant, written in collaboration with Herb Boyd.
 Along with his record label YAL Records, Lateef owned Fana Music, a music publishing company.
 He published his own work through Fana, including Yusef Lateef's Flute Book of the Blues and many of his orchestral compositions.